 A permanent employee contract (‘contratto a tempo indeterminato‘ or ‘lavoro subordinato‘) is essentially an old-fashioned lifetime employment contract, and is not the most popular option due to its cost and inflexibility – it is said to be more difficult in Italy to fire an employee than to get a divorce.

-There is also a fixed-term version of this contract (contratto a tempo determinato), which can last up to a maximum of 3 years, with conditions attached.
+There is also a fixed-term version of this contract (contratto a tempo determinato), with various conditions attached depending on which government is in power.

 This type of ‘relationship’ need not actually be drawn up as a contract, but can also be in the form of a purchase order, a brief letter, or an invoice.

 “Be wary if a school asks or requires you to open a VAT number.”